<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=289460&amp;fmt=gif">

 • Cost vs. Value: You're looking for impressions and results.
 Ask yourself the following questions; Is your acquisition cost worth spending?
 Do other platforms offer an opportunity to generate equal or higher qualified leads, for less cost?

 • Formatting and Messaging: Again, this is dependent on the social platform your posting on.
-For example, LinkedIn generally gets better engagement with longer post copy, where Twitter has a character-count limit.
+For example, LinkedIn generally gets better engagement with longer post copy, whereas Twitter has a character-count limit.

 Here are some KPIs and metrics you should keep an eye on: